ruizdurazo/ruizdurazo/notes/on-the-most-profound-moment-in-gaming-history/index.md

 > Col. R. Campbell (AI):<br>**Oh, what happened?
 Do you feel lost?
 Why not try a little bit of soul-searching?**
 > Rose (AI):<br>**Don’t think you’ll find anything, though…**
-> Col. R. Campbell (AI):<br>**Ironic that although "self" is something that you yourself fashioned, every time that something goes wrong, you turn around and place the blame on something else.**
+> Col. R. Campbell (AI):<br>**Ironic that although “self” is something that you yourself fashioned, every time that something goes wrong, you turn around and place the blame on something else.**
 > Rose (AI):<br>**It’s not my fault.
 It’s not your fault.**
-> Col. R. Campbell (AI):<br>**In denial, you simply resort to looking for another, more convenient "truth" in order to make yourself feel better.**
+> Col. R. Campbell (AI):<br>**In denial, you simply resort to looking for another, more convenient “truth” in order to make yourself feel better.**
-> Rose (AI):<br>**…Leaving behind in an instant the so-called "truth" you once embraced.**
+> Rose (AI):<br>**…Leaving behind in an instant the so-called “truth” you once embraced.**

-Once again, the AIs demonstrate how people will gravitate to quote-unquote "truths" not because they are based entirely on empirical fact, but because they satisfy the instinctual need for structure and stability.
+Once again, the AIs demonstrate how people will gravitate to quote-unquote “truths” not because they are based entirely on empirical fact, but because they satisfy the instinctual need for structure and stability.

 For argument’s sake, let’s imagine somebody who has spent half their life advocating a belief that the earth was flat; that the government wants people to believe it is round for territorial reasons.